Chair, DeWitt Wallace Professor of Asian Languages and Cultures

 Neill Hall 108c

-Satoko Suzuki is the chair and professor of the Department of Asian Languages & Cultures.
-She is a specialist in Japanese linguistics and teaches Japanese language and linguistics courses.
-As a language teacher, she mostly teaches at the beginning level and the fourth year level.
-The linguistics courses she has taught include JAPA194 (Language and Gender in Japanese Society), JAPA294 (Language Variation in Japan: Identity, Relationship and Communication), JAPA235 (Communicative Strategies in Japanese Society), and JAPA 335 (Analyzing Japanese Language).
+Satoko Suzuki is the chair and DeWitt Wallace Professor of the Department of Asian Languages & Cultures.
+She specializes in Japanese linguistics and teaches Japanese language and linguistics courses.
+As a language teacher, she mostly teaches the beginning and the fourth year levels.
+The linguistics courses she has taught include JAPA150 (Language and Gender in Japanese Society), JAPA294 (Dialects, Multilingualism, and the Politics of Speaking Japanese), and a senior seminar JAPA 335 (Analyzing Japanese Language).

-Her primary research interest is in pragmatics (a sub-field, along with phonetics, syntax, etc., within the field of linguistics).
-She is especially interested in how a speaker/writer's attitude or emotion influences linguistic forms.
-Her current research concerns how linguistic stereotypes are utilized in contemporary fiction.
-She has edited Emotive Communication in Japanese (John Benjamins Publishing Company, 2006) and authored a number of journal articles and book chapters.
-The journals in which her articles appear include The Journal of Pragmatics, Pragmatics, Japanese Language and Literature, and Linguistics.
+She has edited Emotive Communication in Japanese (John Benjamins Publishing Company, 2006) and authored a number of journal articles and book chapters in the field of pragmatics.
+The journals in which her articles appeared include The Journal of Pragmatics, Pragmatics, Japanese Language and Literature, and Studies in Language Sciences, and Linguistics.